postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-sharing_collections.md

 ### Sharing a collection with your team (Pro feature)

-If you are a member of a team using Postman Pro, you can share a collection with the rest of your team.
+If you are a member of a team using Postman Pro or Enterprise, you can [share a collection with the rest of your team](/docs/postman/team_library/sharing#sharing-collections).
 Under the **Team Sharing** tab of the **SHARE COLLECTION** modal, you can designate view or edit permissions for your team.
 You can also choose to share the collection with your whole team or assign individual permissions for team members.

 [![share collection modal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59137211.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59137211.png)